jackrpowell/homelab/README.md

 - **Glance**: Dashboard for monitoring all services (http://${LOCAL_IP}:8080)

 ## Configuration

+### Network Configuration
+- Services are configured to use the host network for optimal performance
+- All services are accessible via the server's IP address
+- Port forwarding is handled through the host system
+- VPN tunneling is managed through Gluetun

+### Service Management
+- Services can be managed using standard Docker Compose commands
+- Systemd service files are available for automatic startup
+- Logs are accessible through Docker's logging system
+- Resource monitoring is available through Glance dashboard

 ### VPN (Gluetun)
 - Currently configured to use PIA's Netherlands servers